 The transmission continued in this fashion for two hours, before coming to an abrupt end at 2am on the 22nd of November.

-There is no further communication with the Lioness, and certainly no distress call.
+No further communication with the Lioness is recorded, and certainly no distress call.

 There are some that believe that the Lioness became lost in the Bermuda Triangle, a loosely defined region in the Western part of the North Atlantic Ocean where all kinds of paranormal forces are alleged to be at work.
 Also known as the Devil’s Triangle, this area is said to be the resting place of many ships and aircraft, all lost under mysterious circumstances.
 But these incidents have now become entangled in legend, and their veracity cannot be confirmed one way or the other.
 Indeed, the area known as the Bermuda Triangle is enormous, and encompasses some of the most heavily travelled shipping lanes in the world, and flights of all kinds routinely cross over the region.
 Missing ships and aircraft are surely to be expected.

-Whilst it is possible that the Lioness was sunk by Nazi forces, no U-Boat captain ever claimed the vessel.
+Whilst it is possible that the Lioness met her fate at the hands of Nazi forces, no U-Boat captain ever claimed the vessel.
 Her fate became intertwined with the legend of the Bermuda Triangle.

 But, some forty years she did resurface, albeit briefly, and under very mysterious circumstances.